toptensoftware/codeonly/readme.md

 ### Conditionally Including Elements

-The `if` property can be used to dynamically include or exclude an element from the DOM:
+The `if` attribute can be used to dynamically include or exclude an element from the DOM:

-(Note: as opposed to the `show` property which just hides an element, `if` completely excludes it from the DOM)
+(Note: while the `show` attribute just hides an element, `if` completely excludes it from the DOM)

 ```js
 {